machinekit/mksocfpga/docs/readme.md

-On the near future wish list is to implement partial re-configuration partions with the lower level hm2 modules, giving a more modular (hal like) approach to custom configuring.
+In the near future kernel 4.4 with fpga manager driver framework wish list is to implement partial re-configuration partions with the lower level hm2 modules, giving a more modular (hal like) approach to custom configuring.

 Is done with a (mostly) solid unchanging interface structure giving "boxes / slots", block elements can be swapped in / out of....(think 4-8 partions at most)